September 10, 1971

 Syracuse, NY US

 includes: Immigrant Song, Heartbreaker, Since I've Been Loving You, Black Dog, Dazed and Confused, Stairway to Heaven, Going to California, That's the Way, Celebration Day, What Is and What Should Never Be, Moby Dick, Whole Lotta Love (medley incl.
-Let That Boy Boogie, Hello Mary Lou).
+Let That Boy Boogie, Hello Mary Lou), Thank You.

 "Britain Rock Music Kings Heralded"